-Congressional Publications contains congressional documents (hearings, committee prints, documents, and legislative histories) which are searchable through this fulltext database.
+Congressional Publications contains congressional documents (hearings, committee prints, documents, and legislative histories) and also presidential documents (such as executive orders) which are searchable through this fulltext database.
 CRS Research Reports are particularly helpful for overviews of federal policies on an array of topics.

 Nexis Uni (formerly LexisNexis Academic)Fulltext searchable database of law reviews, cases and statutes -- both federal and state.

 Quorum Track current and past legislation within the U.S. Congress and every state's legislature.
 To use it, you need to set up a free account with your UC Berkeley email.
 This database is designed for lobbyists, but is a really valuable tool for activists and policy analysts as well!

 Nexis Uni (formerly Lexis Nexis) lets you search across -- and then limit by -- a variety of sources including law reviews, State and Federal cases, statutes, administrative regulations, and much more.